Minnie Evans (1892-1987) a self-educated NC artist recognized internationally for her intriguing art.

 Executive Producer Level: Agnes Gund

-Executive Producer Level: Andrea Arria-Devoe
+Executive Producer Level: Andrea Arria-Devoe, John C. Jerit

 Contributing Producer: Annie Gray Sprunt

-Production possible with support of: Wendy Williams
+Production possible with support of: The Arts Council of Wilmington & NHC

-Additional Funding by; The Arts Council of Wilmington & NHC, Janie & Carter Lambeth, John Clark & Mary Boney Denison, David Dyer, Janet Kenworthy, Jennifer Kraner & Tony Chambers, Molly Matlock, Steve Tretrault, Doug & Liling Warren
+Additional Funding by; Cucalorus Foundation with the Filmed in NC Fund, Janie & Carter Lambeth, John Clark & Mary Boney Denison, David Dyer, Frank Gordon, Janet Kenworthy, Nathan Kernan, Jennifer Kraner & Tony Chambers, Molly Matlock, Betsy Royal, Martha & Don Shafer, Steve Tretrault, Doug & Liling Warren

 Thanks to our Contibutors: Paul & Maureen Baron, Molly Brooks, Jean Capps, Liz Coffey, Beverly Evans, Norris & Louise Evans, Mary & Deanes Gornto, Bonnie Monteleone, Mimi Saffer, Louise & Matt Scharf,

-David & Marsha Warren, Heather Wilson,
+David & Marsha Warren, Heather Wilson

 ADDITIONAL